codingchili/chili-core/README.md

 To see all available commands run with --help.

 ## Background
 The project consists of two parts.
-The core, which is a framework built on the vertx toolkit.
+The core, which is a framework built on top of the vertx toolkit.
 The purpose of wrapping vertx in a framework is to increase productivity.
 This is done by providinng common functionality that can be used to build microservices on.
 With all the logic packed into core, it is possible to create distributed microservices capable of handling authentication, request routing and storage in 66 lines of code.
 If you are interested in vertx, I recommend using it directly instead.
 This framework is intended to improve productivity in a very specific use case.
 In order to achieve this it is much more invasive than the vertx toolkit.

-The purpose of the project is to provide a stable core for game development.
-There are many aspects of creating games, backend architecture, user interfaces, game resources (graphics, sounds) and then the design which includes the story/quests etc. The core is designed to be easily integrated with and modified in each of these aspects.
-In order to provide this, the core includes somewhat complete subsystems for each of these points.
-Additionally the core will be delivered as a "complete" game, to further increase the availability/modability and broaden the audience.
-As such it is the aim of the project to be complete enough both in documentation and code so that it may be used as a learning platform.
+The purpose of the service part of the project is to provide implementations for use in (mainly) game servers.
+Each service may be distributed on different hosts.
+Communication channels is provided by the core, with support for various transports and storage plugins.
+Breaking down the system into microservices improves maintainability, testability and ultimately, productivity.

+Additionally, on top of these services an actual game and server will be implemented.

 ###### Summary
-* Learning through modding
+* Built on the high-performance reactive toolkit vertx
+* Clustering improves scalability
-* Creating new content with existing material
+* Text based protocols with JSON
-* High modularity (MVC & Distributed architecture)
-* Availability, Java backend and Browser clients.
-* Primarily for top-down 2D MMORPG games, may be modded for other games.
-* Low complexity promotes maintenance and growth
+* High availability with support for multiple transports
+* Adopts the microservice pattern

 ###### Audience
-* Learning programming, game graphics or design, web development
-* Bootstrap package for game development, creating a prototype for a 2D game.
+* Game developers seeking to implement multiplayer from the start with minimal overhead.
+* Programmers seeking to create microservices productively in a very specific use case.
+* Aspiring game developers with an interest in backend development.
+* Players who are into simplistic 2D MMORPG's.

 ## Features
 The complete feature list may change during development.